grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/02 Load Testing.md

 When you prepare an average-load test, consider the following:

-* **Know your the specific number of users and the typical throughput per process in the system.**
+* **Know the specific number of users and the typical throughput per process in the system.**

     To find this, look through APMs or analytic tools that provide information from the production environment.
 If you can't access such tools, the business must provide these estimations.
 * **Gradually increase load to the target average.**